solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 the data more challenging, but not impossible.

-The Solana ledger is essentially a list of entries containing signed transactions, which can be traced back to the genesis block theorectically.
+The Solana ledger is essentially a list of entries containing signed transactions, which can be traced back to the Genesis block theoretically.
 This means any data that has ever been included in a transaction is stored in the ledger.